-Next, they created a Twitter account to share updates on their daily specials and events.
+Next, they created a Twitter account to share daily specials and events updates.
 They used trending hashtags such as #NationalDonutDay and #NationalCakeDay to join relevant conversations and increase their visibility.

-To engage with their customers, Sweet Treats made sure to respond to all comments and messages on social media promptly.
+To engage with their customers, Sweet Treats promptly responded to all comments and messages on social media.
 They also used customer feedback to improve their products and service.

 As a result of their efforts, Sweet Treats’ social media following grew rapidly, and they started seeing an increase in foot traffic to their bakery.
 They also received positive reviews on Yelp and Google, which helped to improve their online reputation.

-They were able to effectively use low-cost digital strategies to promote their bakery and engage with their customers.
+They effectively used low-cost digital strategies to promote their bakery and engage with their customers.
 By using social media to showcase their products, interact with their audience, and respond to feedback, they were able to attract new customers and improve their online presence.

 Developing a successful digital marketing agenda is crucial for small businesses to stand out in a crowded market, attract new customers, and grow their business.
-By defining your marketing desires and target customer, choosing the right digital marketing strategies and tactics, and optimizing your website and content for search engines, small businesses can create effective systems that achieve their marketing objectives.
+Small businesses can create effective systems that achieve their marketing objectives by defining their marketing desires and target customers, choosing the right digital marketing strategies and tactics, and optimizing your website and content for search engines.
 Remember to regularly analyze and adjust your plan to ensure that it remains effective and relevant.